Conciliation – a viable alternative to court

 To read more visit: https://newsday.co.tt/2021/10/11/free-and-easy-eoc-redress/

 Social media sites were made to connect people, but are quickly becoming a source of division and a hotbed for cyberbullying.
-In recent times, choosing whether or not to be vaccinated is the hot topic, but in discussing the options there are those who intimidate, offend or humiliate others to get their point across.
+In recent times, choosing whether or not to be vaccinated is the hot topic,

 It is not by chance that TT can be considered an evolving society where every creed and race have an equal place to consider as home.
 Today, after 59 years of independence and 45 years as a republic, the people of TT have in essence captured the elusive spirit of tolerance and inclusiveness, living and working side by side with each other.